 (a) the Company is required or authorised by or under Australian law, or a court/tribunal order, to deal with individuals who have identified themselves; or

 (b) it is impracticable for the Company to deal with individuals who have not identified themselves or who have used a pseudonym;

 (c) however, in some cases, if you do not provide the Company with your personal information when requested, the Company may not be able to respond to your request or provide you with the goods or services that you are requesting.

 If you believe we may have breached the privacy rights you may contact us using the contact details set out below.
-Early Learning Management is committed to achieving a speedy & fair resolution of any complaints & will ensure that your complaint is taken seriously.
+Early Learning Management is committed to achieving a speedy and fair resolution of any complaints and will ensure that your complaint is taken seriously.
 We will respond to your complaint or request promptly if you provide your contact details to us.

 How to contact us

 (b) seek correction of or obtain access to your personal information;

 (c) ask about how your personal information is collected, used, held or disclosed; or

 (d) make a complaint about a breach of your privacy.